fbilhaut/tractile/Readme.md

 ### Custom extractor

-Implement the `tractile::pipeline::Extractor` trait to plug in your own extraction logic.
+You can implement the `tractile::pipeline::Extractor` trait to plug in your own extraction logic.

 ## Examples